 Coordinate with your family’s health insurance.
 With your parent/guardian’s help, figure out what mental health services are covered by your plan, if you need a referral from your PCP, and identify in-network providers.
 For more information on this process, visit the Resources for Adults page.

 Find a professional in Howard County.
-Here is the Directory of Behavioral Health Services for Youth.
+Here is the Howard County Youth Behavioral Health Directory.

 This is a list of licensed counselors, social workers, psychologists and psychiatrists in Howard County that serve teens.
 This directory contains information on the services each practice provides, the forms of insurance they take, and which languages they offer.
 Here are some helpful definitions to help you navigate the directory: